Cardinals vs. Pirates Player Props Betting Odds

-Player prop bet odds for Nolan Arenado, Bryan Reynolds and others are available when the St. Louis Cardinals visit the Pittsburgh Pirates at PNC Park on Monday at 7:05 PM ET.
+Bryan Reynolds and Nolan Arenado are among the players with prop bets available when the Pittsburgh Pirates and the St. Louis Cardinals meet at PNC Park on Tuesday (at 7:05 PM ET).

 Bet on this matchup or its props with BetMGM!